prismicio/prismic-gatsby/packages/gatsby-source-prismic/README.md

         //
         // See: https://user-guides.prismic.io/en/articles/778358-what-is-a-release
         releaseID: process.env.PRISMIC_RELEASE_ID,

-        // Provide an object of Prismic custom type JSON schemas to load into
-        // Gatsby.
-This is required.
-        schemas: {
-          // Your custom type JSON schemas.
-        },

         // Set a Link Resolver function used to process links in your content.
         // Fields with Rich Text formatting or links to internal content use this